Accessibility Accessibility icon

 Precise Diagnosis

-We diagnose plantar fasciitis quickly, often in your first visit.
+We diagnose plantar fasciitis quickly, often during your first visit.

 Conservative First